 Steel and wood at war: Reading marketing materials from the period, it seems that the steel marketers and wood marketers were always duking it out for supremacy.
 Toward the late 50s, wood started to win.
 While steel might last forever, it dented, it could rust, it showed fingerprints, and to get that fabulous, glossy auto-grade finish you really must disassemble your cabinets and take them to the pros for repainting.
 I also suspect that as steel production found newer markets, it started to get significantly more expensive compared to wood.
 On the other hand, wood is easy to repaint, and it has a “warm” aspect vs. the antiseptic feel that steel can sometimes convey.
 As a result of this war, you start to see steel cabinet makers try new things with their designs to bridge the gap.
 The 1955 Capitol kitchen above has a “nubbly” finish to prevent fingerprints; I’ve seen a similar textured finish on Genevas and seen it reference as late as 1977 in St. Charles ads.

-Open-concept kitchen pushes “furniture-like” cabinetry: Further explaining the preference swing to wood that was underway in America as we headed toward the 1960s: As the kitchen became increasingly to the family room, which reflected an increasingly more casual American lifestyle, cabinetry in the kitchen started to be designed to look more like furniture in order to merge with the adjacent space.
+Open-concept kitchen pushes “furniture-like” cabinetry: Further explaining the preference swing to wood that was under way in America as we headed toward the 1960s: As the kitchen became increasingly to the family room, which reflected an increasingly more casual American lifestyle, cabinetry in the kitchen started to be designed to look more like furniture in order to merge with the adjacent space.
 This also pointed to wood as the material of choice.
-Above: St. Charles tries metal cabinets with wood doors on the top nad steel doors (in harvest gold, yum) below.
-See how this kitchen design references the adjacent family room?

 As time went on, heck, they started caving altogether and went to wood doors on steel boxes.
 Above — Youngstowns… see the complete Youngstown Monterey brochure here.